StevenMMortimer/salesforcer/README.md

 Future APIs to support:

--   Async
--   Metadata
 -   Reporting
 -   Analytics

 Credits
 -------

 This application uses other open source software components.
 The authentication components are mostly verbatim copies of the routines established in the **googlesheets** package (<https://github.com/jennybc/googlesheets>).
-Methods are inspired by the **RForcecom** package (<https://github.com/hiratake55/RForcecom>).
 We acknowledge and are grateful to these developers for their contributions to open source.

 More Information
 ----------------

+Salesforce provides client libraries and examples in many programming langauges (Java, Python, Ruby, and PhP) but unfortunately R is not a supported language.
+This package makes requests best formatted to match what the APIs require as input.
+This articulation is not perfect and continued progress will be made to add and improve functionality.
+Most all operations supported by the Salesforce APIs are available via this package.
+The details on formatting, attributes, and methods are better explained by [Salesforce's documentation](https://developer.salesforce.com/page/Salesforce_APIs).

-More information can be found at <https://StevenMMortimer.github.io/salesforcer>.
+More information is also available on the `pkgdown` site at <https://StevenMMortimer.github.io/salesforcer>.

 [Top](#salesforcer-)